bridget-basiq/developers/content/Getting-Started/1+API-Basics/subscriptions.md

 If everything was correct, you will receive the following message from the websocket; `{ "type": "connection_ack" }`.

 ## Communicating on the websocket
 With all configuration done you're finally ready to send subscriptions and receive useful data.
 This is almost identical to the authorization, but with one exception!
-You will need to add `id` set to `1` to your message.
-Every next message will be an increment of 1 so nobody can cut the line.
+You will need to add `id` set to any unique identifier in your message.
+The `id` will be returned so you are ensured you got the right message back.
 To give you an idea of how this looks, we will be using our [routeUpdatedById](/API-Reference/Routes/subscribe-to-route-updates) subscription as an example, and only requesting its processing `status`.

 <code-block lang="bash" prefix="Subscriptions" title="Communicating">
 { "id": "1", "type": "start", "payload": { "query": "subscription routeUpdatedById { routeUpdatedById(id: \"Your route id here\") { status } }", "variables": { "id": "Your route id here"} } }
 </code-block>

-If everything was correct and you set the `routeId` in variables, the websocket will respond with an object that contains the `status`.
+If everything was correct and you set the `routeId` in variables and inside your `query`, the websocket will respond with an object that contains the `status`.
 For more information about the route subscription and responses have a look at the [route section](https://developers.chargetrip.com/API-Reference/Routes/introduction/).
 If you did not set your `routeId` in variables, there will be **no** response from the server.

 ## Disconnecting the websocket
 Last but not least; if you got the result you were looking for, **don't forget to close the connection!** You can do this by pressing `ctrl + c` or `cmd + c` in your terminal.